 The sacred woman then started to leave the lodge, but turning again to Standing Hollow Horn, she said: “Behold this pipe!
 Always remember how sacred it is, and treat it as such, for it will take you to the end.
 Remember, in me there are four ages.
 I am leaving now, but I shall look back upon your people in every age, and at the end I shall return.”

 No definitive version of the story exists . . .
-The story shifts and shapes itself to the people, it grows and adapts.
-Through the oral tradition, it was handed down, and the story changed over time and will continue to change.
-What most versions agree upon, though, is . . .
-She brought the sacred pipe.
-She brought meaning, essence, life, spirituality.
-She brought hope.
+The legend of White Buffalo Calf Woman shifts and shapes itself to the people.
+It grows and adapts.
+The story was handed down through oral tradition, and it has changed over time and will continue to change.
+What most versions agree on, though, is . . .